materialsproject/pymatgen/docs_rst/installation.rst

 .. note::

-    The Materials Project uses the 2012 versions of the VASP pseudopotentials.
+    The Materials Project currently uses older versions of the VASP pseudopotentials for maximum compatibility with historical data, rather than the current 52/54 pseudopotentials.
+This setting can be overriden by the user if desired.
-    As such, the pymatgen compatibility package assume this version.
+    As such, current versions of pymatgen will check the hashes of your pseudopotentials when constructing input sets to ensure the correct, compatible pseudopotential sets are used, so that total energies can be compared to those in the Materials Project database.
     If you use any functional other than PBE, note that you should not be combining results from these other functionals with Materials Project data.
+For up-to-date information on this, please consult the Materials Project documentation.

 Setup for Developers (using GitHub)
 ===================================